Qiskit/qiskit-addon-cutting/INSTALL.rst

 Option 1: Install from PyPI
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The most straightforward way to install the ``qiskit-addon-cutting`` package is by using PyPI.
+The most straightforward way to install the ``qiskit-addon-cutting`` package is by using pip.

 .. code:: sh